-- the Transaction documents have been formulated to achieve the Company's purpose and business objectives, safeguard the assets and promote the success of the Company and in accordance with relevant securitisation legislation the Company is only permitted to retain minimal profit; - (h) the company has no employees; - the operational roles have been assigned to third parties with their roles strictly governed by the Transaction documents and fee arrangements agreed in advance - as a securitisation vehicle the company has no physical presence or operations and accordingly has minimal impact on the community and the environment; - the operational roles have been assigned to third parties, fee arrangements agreed in advance and supplier invoices paid strictly in (e) accordance with the Transaction documents including a priority of payments, if applicable; and - (f) the Company's members hold the issued shares all held on a discretionary trust basis for the benefit of undisclosed charities.
+- (a) the Transaction documents have been formulated to achieve the Company's purpose and business objectives, safeguard the assets and promote the success of the Company and in accordance with relevant securitisation legislation the Company is only permitted to retain minimal profit; - (b) as a securitisation vehicle, the Company has no employees; - (c) the operational roles have been assigned to third parties with their roles strictly governed by the Transaction documents and fee arrangements agreed in advance; - (d) as a securitisation vehicle the company has no physical presence or operations and accordingly has minimal impact on the community and the environment; and - (e) the Company has a sole shareholder with the issued shares all held on a discretionary trust basis for the benefit of undisclosed charities.

-The Directors consider the ongoing suitability of the governance structure of the Company by reference to the borrowing requirements of Santander UK plc and the performance of its mortgage portfolio and make changes where necessary
+The Directors consider the ongoing suitability of the governance structure of the Company by reference to the borrowing requirements of Santander UK plc and the performance of its mortgage portfolio and make changes where necessary.